ashwinkshenoy/zendesk-app-boilerplate/README.md

 **In Dev:**

-- `npm run serve` will build `manifest.json` from the manifest.js file for local dev.
+- `npm run dev` will build `manifest.json` from the manifest.js file for local dev.
   The entry path will be localhost:4000.

 **In Prod:**